DANYSR8/ENEE_3141_DigiComm/FINAL PROJECT/FINAL_PROJECT.md

 ## Project Concept

-This project idea is a continueation of a pervious project where the idea was to implement a GPS location module that would get location inodfarion of the modulae itself, Which would then be proscces by a microprocessor.
-This process data is then sent to a GMS/SIM module where the idea was that this module would send the data to a phone.
-This ultimely did not work due to diffcuitly in setting up the SIM card.
+This project idea is a continuation of a previous project where the objective was to implement a GPS location module to acquire location information of the module itself.
+This information would then be processed by a microprocessor.
+The processed data was intended to be sent to a GSM/SIM module with the idea of transmitting this data to a phone.
+However, this plan ultimately didn't work due to difficulties encountered in setting up the SIM card.

-This setback lead to this project where insted of using a GMS/SIM module it was switched out with an ASK 433mHz Transmitter and Reciver.
-This allowed for a quick and reailable way to transmitted the GPS data and have a plan expand this project.
+As a result of this setback, a new approach was adopted for this project.
+Instead of utilizing a GSM/SIM module, it was replaced with an ASK 433MHz Transmitter and Receiver.
+This modification allowed for a quick and reliable transmission of the GPS data and laid the groundwork for expanding this project.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/dd50e90b-ae71-4a4b-823d-92cc147fd82a)